 The membership grade of Fellow is awarded to ANS members for outstanding accomplishment in any one of the areas of nuclear science and engineering.
-Eligibility for the Fellow nomination is as prescribed in ANS Bylaws.
+Eligibility for Fellow nomination is described in the ANS Bylaws.

 The honor of receiving the highest membership grade of the Society is reserved for senior members of good reputation who shall:

 The worthiness of a given candidate for advancement to Fellow is determined by critical review and assessment of submitted credentials and qualifications; hence, nominators should take due care in determining the eligibility of the candidate and preparation of the nomination package.

 Nominations for Fellows must be submitted to the Honors and Awards Committee using the nomination form, which will be sent to the primary sponsor once the candidate's eligibility is verified.
 The Honors and Awards Committee evaluates the nominations and makes recommendations to the ANS Board of Directors.

 Candidates for ANS Fellow must have acknowledged scientific, engineering and leadership attainments and must have advanced the science or art of nuclear technology by very significant contributions in one of the following five categories:

-To be eligible for consideration, approval and subsequent recognition at the ANS Annual Meeting, complete nominations must be submitted to ANS headquarters by March 1.
+To be eligible for consideration, approval and subsequent recognition at the ANS Annual Meeting, complete nominations must be submitted to ANS by March 1.
 To be eligible for recognition at the ANS Winter Meeting, complete applications must be received by August 1.